sleepycat/ashikawa-core/README.md

 # Issues or Questions

 If you find a bug in this gem, please report it on [our tracker](https://github.com/triAGENS/ashikawa-core/issues).
-If you have a question, just contact us via the [mailing list](https://groups.google.com/forum/?fromgroups#!forum/ashikawa) – we are happy to help you :)
+If you have a question, just contact us via the [mailing list](https://groups.google.com/forum/?fromgroups#!forum/ashikawa) – we are happy to help you :smile:

 # Contributing